hylo-lang/Lotsawa/ImplementationNotes.md

 Let's call these pairs **derivations**.
 A derivation of an item X has two parts:
 - **predot item:** a completed item in the same earleme as X describing the parse(s) of X's predot symbol.
-- **prefix item:** an incomplete item in an earlier earleme describing the parses of the RHS symbols *before* X's predot symbol.
+- **prefix item:** an incomplete item in the predot item's start earleme describing the parses of the RHS symbols *before* X's predot symbol.
 The postdot symbol of any prefix item of X is always X's predot symbol.

-The leaves in this graph are *prediction items* (prefix) and terminals (predot).
-In fact, though, no link to either one is needed.
-A *prediction item* can always be fully reconstructed from the item it derives: it is known to be the derived item's start earleme with the dot at the beginning of the item's rule's RHS.

-The sorting of Earley sets upon completion poses no problem for *prefix* links, as a prefix item always appears in an an already-sorted prior earleme with a stable position in the item array: we can simply store that position as a prefix link.
-The *predot* link is a different matter; it refers to an item in a not-yet-sorted Earley set, so needs to survive sorting.
-But since completed items don't need to be sorted, we can refer to them by the order of their discovery in the Earley set.
-We can half-stable partition them to the beginning of the set in the item array before sorting, and then they can be found by offset from the beginning of the set.

-We can optimize for unambiguous parses by using one bit of an Earley item's storage to indicate whether its *derivations* field stores a single derivation internally, or identifies a sequence of derivations in a derivations table.
+## Derivation set can be represented by the predot earleme

+- Earley/Leo item information, aside from derivation set, is small: start earleme, dot position in grammar, leo-ness, leo transition/earley postdot symbol.
+Probably fits in 2 machine words.

+- When there are more in the derivation set, we can afford to repeat these two words for each derivation pair.
+Each Earley item in the pure earley algorithm (each logical Earley item) is *potentially* stored multiple times, one for each derivation of that item.
+It would take a *very* ambiguous grammar to make that repetition expensive in memory.

+- Upon completion of an earley set, its items can be sorted, making it into, effectively a multimap from sort key to contiguous sets of derivations.
+The sort key can be, in lexicographical order, (completeness, symbol, leo-ness, dot position, start position), where symbol is the LHS symbol of completed items and otherwise the leo transition/Earley postdot symbol.
+Finding items with a given postdot symbol in a given earley set, during reduction, becomes a binary search in the earley set (using start position 0 or ignoring start position).

+- If we are concerned about the cost of skipping over a long string of derivations for a single logical earley item, we can add a slow path where after some constant number of derivations have been seen, we'll binary search again for the next start position.

+- After recognition, the derivations for each logical Earley item X are reconstructed by exploring, for each stored item X' corresponding to X, the cross product of:
+  - complete items in the same Earley set as X describing the parse of the predot symbol, starting in the predot earleme of X'
+  - incomplete items in the Earley set of X's start earleme whose postdot symbol is the predot symbol of X (this is the same as the reduction lookup).

 ## Representing Predictions